slsa-framework/slsa/docs/spec/v1.1/levels.md

 Most software releases.
 Build L3 usually requires significant changes to existing build platforms.

-<dt>Requirements<dd>
+<dt>Software Producer Requirements<dd>

 All of [Build L2], plus:

+-   Run builds on a hosted build platform that meets Build L3 requirements.

+<dt>Build Platform Requirements<dd>

+All of [Build L2], plus:

--   Build platform implements strong controls to:
+-   Implement strong controls to:

     -   prevent runs from influencing one another, even within the same project.
     -   prevent secret material used to sign the provenance from being